WTLF: History

 It was announced on April 24 that WTLH would create a new second digital subchannel to become Tallahassee's CW affiliate.
 These plans were later modified in August to make WFXU/WTLF the primary CW affiliate with a simulcast provided on WTLH-DT2.
 This arrangement took effect when the network premiered on September 18 while, back on September 5, WCTV's UPN subchannel joined MyNetworkTV.
 The Pegasus station group was sold in August 2006 to private investment firm CP Media, LLC of Wilkes-Barre, Pennsylvania for $55.5 million.
 Eventually, CP Media formed a new media company, New Age Media.
 Around this time, KB Prime Media sold WTLF to Mystic Broadcast Group which in turn promptly sold it to MPS Media.
 Meanwhile, WFXU was eventually sold to Budd Broadcasting and became a separate outlet leaving WTLF and WTLH-DT2 as Tallahassee's CW affiliate.

 On September 25, 2013, New Age Media announced that it would sell most of its stations to the Sinclair Broadcast Group.
-In order to comply with FCC ownership restrictions, since Sinclair already owns WTWC, its partner company Cunningham Broadcasting planned to acquire the WTLH license but Sinclair was slated to operate the station (as well as WTLF, which would have been acquired by another sidecar operation, Deerfield Media) through shared services agreements.
+In order to comply with FCC ownership restrictions, since Sinclair already owned WTWC, its partner company Cunningham Broadcasting planned to acquire the WTLH license but Sinclair was slated to operate the station (as well as WTLF, which would have been acquired by another sidecar operation, Deerfield Media) through shared services agreements.

 On October 31, 2014, New Age Media requested the dismissal of its application to sell WTLH; the next day, Sinclair purchased the non-license assets of WTLF and WTLH and began operating them through a master service agreement.
 At some point after the transaction occurred, Sinclair moved WTLH's Fox affiliation to WTWC's second subchannel.
-At that point, MeTV programming moved from WTLH's third digital subchannel to its main channel; the simulcast of WTLF continues on that outlet's second subchannel.
+At that point, MeTV programming moved from WTLH's third digital subchannel to its main channel; the simulcast of WTLF continued on that outlet's second subchannel.

 On July 28, 2021, the FCC issued a Forfeiture Order stemming from a lawsuit against MPS Media.
 The lawsuit, filed by AT&T, alleged that MPS Media failed to negotiate for retransmission consent in good faith for the stations.
 Owners of other Sinclair-managed stations, such as Deerfield Media, were also named in the lawsuit.
 MPS was ordered to pay a fine of $512,288.

+On November 18, 2025, Sinclair announced that it would acquire WTLF outright from MPS Media, creating a legal duopoly with WTWC.
+The sale was completed on December 31.